Queenstown

 We asked people if there is a lot of crime.
 They answered:

 "Queenstown, is generally considered a safe and secure neighborhood.
 The crime rate is relatively low compared to other parts of the city.
 The local authorities and community work together to maintain a peaceful and secure environment.
 However, like any other urban area, occasional petty crimes such as theft or vandalism may occur.
 The Singapore Police Force is vigilant and responsive, contributing to the overall safety of the area.
-Despite this, residents are always encouraged to take personal safety measures and report any suspicious activities," said one expat who made the move to Queenstown.
+Despite this, residents are always encouraged to take personal safety measures and report any suspicious activities," remarked one expat living in Queenstown, Singapore.

 About the Author